-Approval from the student's academic adviser is required for adding a class.
+Approval from the student's academic advisor is required for adding a class.
 The sixth day of a regular semester, or the third class day of an eight-week summer session, or proportionate periods for short courses is the last day a class may be added (nonrestrictive).
 With instructor approval, a class may be added during the second week of classes of a regular semester, or the fourth or fifth day of an eight-week summer session (restrictive).

-During the restrictive period, students must obtain their instructor's and adviser's signatures on a drop/add card and submit it to the Office of the Registrar in 322 Student Union to add a new class to their schedule.
+During the restrictive period, students must obtain their instructor's and advisor's signatures on a drop/add card and submit it to the Office of the Registrar to add a new class to their schedule.